 3 Shareholders of the Company receive notices of general meetings which are also advertised in the newspapers and issued via SGXNET.
 The Board recognises that the AGM is an important forum at which shareholders have the opportunity to communicate their views and raise any queries with the Board and Management regarding the Company and its operations.

 4 A registered shareholder may appoint one or two proxies to attend the AGM and vote.
 The Constitution currently does not allow a shareholder to vote in absentia.

-6 Pursuant to the amendments to the Companies Act, a member which is a relevant intermediary (as defined in the Companies Act), which generally includes Singapore banks and nominee or custodial service providers, as well as the Central Provident Fund Board, may appoint more than two proxies to attend, speak and vote at the AGM, provided that each appointed proxy represents a different share or shares held by such member.
+6 Under the Companies Act, a member which is a relevant intermediary (as defined in the Companies Act), which generally includes Singapore banks and nominee or custodial service providers, as well as the Central Provident Fund Board, may appoint more than two proxies to attend, speak and vote at the AGM, provided that each appointed proxy represents a different share or shares held by such member.

 7 The Company is in full support of shareholder participation at AGMs.
 The Board and Management are in attendance at the Company’s general meetings to address questions by shareholders.
 The External Auditors and legal advisers are also present at the AGM to assist the Board and Management in addressing shareholders’ queries.

 8 The Company’s Dividend Policy seeks to maximise shareholder value and encourage shareholder loyalty with predictable annual growth in dividend payout which is not impacted by profit volatility.
 With that objective, the Company’s Dividend Policy is based on the principles of stability, predictability and managed growth, outlined as follows: